How to Blog Using Link Posts from Problogger

-For Day 7, Darren challenges all of us to write a link post.
+A great exercise for bloggers is to write a post with a series of links.
 Linking out from your blog not only allows you to extend a conversation you are having with your readers outside the confines of your site, but it also helps you to build credibly as a blogger.
-By linking to other sources, you are demonstrating that although you may not have all the answers, you are a credible source who knows how to find them.
+By linking to other sources, you are demonstrating that, although you may not have all the answers, you are a credible source who knows how to find them.

 Your role as a blogger is very similar.
 Even though you may not provide everything a reader is looking for, you can help them find it.
 Maybe the information lies on another blog, in a news story, or even in a video.
 Helping others to answer their questions and find the information they are looking for on the Internet is incredibly valuable, and, in the end, will create loyal readers and help build your reputation as an expert.

-4. It helps with SEO: Arguably, linking out to related content in your niche with relevant keywords as anchor text can impact upon how search engines see your site.
+- It helps with SEO: Linking out to related content in your niche with relevant keywords as anchor text can impact upon how search engines see your site.
 You want to avoid going over the top and linking out too much, but a few links to quality content on your topic will demonstrate to a search engine that you’re an authority.

-When working on your link post, here are several points to consider according to Vandelay Design, which Problogger linked to for today’s activity:
+When working on your link post, here are several points to consider:

 1 – Always link to quality content.
 Your link to another website or blog is essentially an endorsement from you.
 Remember that your reputation is on the line if you link to questionable or poorly-written content.